 If you have questions, please contact your child's 8th grade teacher first, and then the Math Program Administrator.
-For students in Algebra I or Algebra IA teachers use the two-term course grade, the midterm exam, and their teacher discretion to make placement.
-For students in 8th Grade Math, teachers use their discretion, and the two-term midyear grade to make placement.
+For students in Algebra I or Algebra IA teachers use the two-term course grades, the midterm exam, past MCAS scores, nationally-normed benchmark assessments, and their teacher discretion to make placement recommendations.
+For students in 8th Grade Math, teachers the two-term course grades, past MCAS scores, nationally-normed benchmark assessments, and their teacher discretion to make placement recommendations. use their discretion, and the two-term midyear grade to make placement.